AlpAydinoglu/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a doctoral candidate in the ESE department and the GRASP Lab at Penn.
-I work in the DAIR Laboratory where I am advised by Prof. Michael Posa.
+I am a doctoral candidate in the ESE department and the GRASP Lab at Penn where I am advised by Prof. Michael Posa.
 Previously, I was an undergraduate at Istanbul Technical University where I worked with Prof. M. Turan Söylemez and Prof. Neslihan Serap Şengör.

 I am interested in intersection of robotics, control theory, mechanics (particularly non-smooth mechanics) and optimization.
 I am working on real-time multi-contact optimal control and currently validating our methods on a physical robot executing dynamic manipulation tasks.
 I am also exploring reinforcement learning algorithms for the same class of systems.